 Why Instagram In Post Data is Important

-In the post, data is important because provides information on how your audience receives the content you are sharing.
+In Post Data is important because provides information on how your audience receives the content you are sharing.
 Apart from engagement metrics e.g. likes, comments, shares, and saves you can also see how your content is being discovered.
 For example, posts can be discovered or surfaced with the use of hashtags.
 If a post is discovered or seen using explore hashtags these impressions will be listed under impression data.
 Based on the data available in-post you can make decisions on how to improve or optimize content.
 For example, if a post does not list impressions from Hashtags a simple fix to improve discovery will then be to change or increase hashtags used in your captions.

 Insights for creators simply allows you to view data available in the Instagram app via desktop.
 For example, you can review in-post data normally available within the app in the content library of creator studio.
 Both audience and activity information is also available in the creator studio.